dansmyers/IntroToCS/Labs/7-Hurricane.md

 ### Video

-[This is the last video](https://www.youtube.com/watch?v=sp1HgQTpzzQ).
+[This is the last video](https://www.youtube.com/watch?v=sp1HgQTpzzQ), which is also from a previous semester.
 It covers the `range` function, which is used to loop over a range of numbers.

 ### Beep

-Write a program named `beep.py` that loops through the numbers 1 to 25 and prints each number, but print `BEEP` for numbers divisible by 4.
+Write a program named `beep.py` that loops through the numbers 1 to 25 and prints each number, but prints `BEEP` for numbers divisible by 4.

 ### Project Euler #1